Concept and object: Overview

-This was a considerable departure from the traditional term logic, in which every proposition (i.e. sentence) consisted of two general terms joined by the copula "is".

 The distinction was of fundamental importance to the development of logic and mathematics.
 Frege's distinction helped to clarify the notions of a set, of the membership relation between element and set, and of empty and infinite sets.
 However, Frege's conception of a class (in his terminology an extension of a concept) differs from the current iterative conception of a set.

-Frege's distinction leads to the famous difficulty or "awkwardness of language" that some expressions which purport to signify a concept — Frege's example is "the concept horse" — are grammatically expressions that by his criterion signify an Object.
-Thus "the concept horse is not a concept, whereas the city of Berlin is a city".
+Frege's distinction leads to the famous difficulty or "awkwardness of language" that some expressions which purport to signify a concept — Frege's example is "the concept horse" — are grammatically expressions that by his criterion signify an object.
+Thus "the concept horse is not a concept, whereas the city of Berlin is a city."

 Anthony Kenny sought to justify the distinction, other philosophers such as Hartley Slater and Crispin Wright have argued that the distinguished category of entity cannot be associated with predication in the way that individual objects are associated with the use of singular terms.